FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Level=This appears in the "Play with the machine" menu (http://lichess.org/setup/ai) as a heading.
 Below it are skill levels (1 through 8) of the AI that you can play against.

-Toggle the chat=This is the checkbox on the top-right of the chat box.
-It turns the chat room on or off.
+Toggle the chat=Turns the chat room (or player chat) on or off.
+This is the title text (what you see when you hover the mouse over) of the checkbox on the top-right of the chat box.

-Toggle sound=This is a button on the top-right hand corner of the screen.
-It turns sound on or off.
+Toggle sound=Clicking this turns sound on or off.
+This is a button on the top-right hand corner of the screen.
 If you use the Internet Explorer browser, you may not be able to see this.

-Resign=Small button in the box on the right while playing a game.
-It is an action button that makes you resign from the game.
+Resign=Clicking this makes you resign from the game.
+Small button in the box on the right while playing a game.

 Checkmate=Appears in the box of a game if you end a game by checkmate.